docker/cli-docs-tool/README.md

 Here we create a new instance of Docker CLI with `command.NewDockerCli` and a subcommand `commands.NewRootCmd` for `buildx`.

-Finally, we generate Markdown and YAML documentation with `docgen.GenTree`.
+Finally, we generate Markdown and YAML documentation with `clidocstool.GenTree`.

 ```console
 $ go run main.go